geovannyPaiz/task-management-app/README.md

+# HOW TO RUN

+After download the repository, pleace checkout to branch development use `git checkout development` Use `yarn install`
+And finish using `yarn start`

 # task-management-app

 Task management app that allows you to browse and add tasks to users.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).